We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s also available as a dietary supplement in powder and capsule form.

-People take this supplement for several reasons, including to boost immunity, fight inflammation, combat allergies, aid exercise performance, and maintain general health.
+People take this supplement for several reasons, including to:

 Research has linked quercetin’s antioxidant properties to various potential health benefits.

-Here are some of its top science-based ones.
+Here are some of its top science-based benefits.

 May reduce inflammation